History Grades In a history class, the grades for various assessm... | Channels for Pearson+

 Mean and Standard Deviation

 The mean is the average of a set of values, while the standard deviation measures the amount of variation or dispersion in a set of values.
-In the context of the final exam grades, the mean of 72 indicates the central tendency, and the standard deviation of 9 indicates how spread out the grades are around the mean.
-These statistics help assess the distribution of grades.
+A low standard deviation indicates that the values tend to be close to the mean, whereas a high standard deviation indicates that the values are spread out over a wider range.
+In the context of grades, these statistics help assess whether the distribution of grades aligns with the characteristics of a normal distribution.

 Recommended video: